Crandon shooting: Overview

 Peterson, who was not on duty at the time of the shooting, entered an apartment complex where a homecoming party was held at approximately 2:30 a.m.
 CDT.
 There, he argued with the seven people inside before going back to his car to retrieve his rifle.
 He kicked down the door and killed three people in the living room, then killed one in the kitchen, one outside a closet, and one inside a closet.
 The last victim to be shot was Charlie Neitzel.
 He fell in the kitchen after being shot, and then asked the shooter to stop shooting before attempting to take the gun away.
 The shooter shot him a second time, after which Neitzel played dead, and was then shot a third time.
 Neitzel survived.

 Peterson went outside, where he saw officer Greg Carter, who did not initially suspect Peterson of being the shooter, driving towards the scene.
 Peterson sprayed gunfire at Carter's windshield, wounding him with flying glass.
 Carter lay sideways and put his vehicle in reverse.
 Peterson then fled the scene.

 Peterson drove aimlessly and called in false reports of his location.
-He was confronted by authorities at a friends cabin 7 miles to the north in Argonne later that day.
+He was confronted by authorities at a friend's cabin 7 miles to the north in Argonne later that day.
 He held his friends hostage until 12:30 p.m., which is when he attempted to run off into the woods.
 His cause of death was initially believed to have been from a gunshot fired by a police sniper, but it was later discovered that he committed suicide by multiple gunshots.
 Peterson was shot in the left arm bicep by a police sniper, and then he shot himself 3 times with his Glock, twice under the chin, and once to the side of his head.
 Police have determined that approximately 30 rounds were fired from the rifle throughout the duration of the apartment shooting.